Luton Town F.C.: Supporters

+The club's nickname, "the Hatters", reflects Luton's historical connection with the hat making trade, which has been prominent there since the 17th century.
+Supporters of the club are also called Hatters.

 During the 2014–15 season, Luton Town had an average home league attendance of 8,702—the second highest in League Two behind only Portsmouth.
 In the 2013–14 season, when the club were in the Conference Premier, the club had significantly higher support than the other clubs in its league, with an average home attendance of 7,387; more than twice compared to the second highest of 3,568.
 Average attendances at Kenilworth Road fell with the installation of seats and the club's reduction in stature, dropping from 13,452 in 1982–83 to their 2014–15 level—a slump of 35% over 32 years.
-A supporters' trust, Trust in Luton, owns shares in the club and elects a representative to the club's board.
-The club's official supporters' group, Luton Town Supporters' Club, merged with Trust in Luton in 2014.
+The Luton Town Supporters' Trust owns shares in the club and elects a representative to the club's board.
 The club is associated with another supporters' group, the breakaway Loyal Luton Supporters Club.
-Trust in Luton has, since March 2014, held the legal right to veto any changes to the club's identity, including name, nickname, colours, club crest and mascot.
+The trust has, since March 2014, held the legal right to veto any changes to the club's identity, including name, nickname, colours, club crest and mascot.

-Luton Town supporters maintain a bitter rivalry with Hertfordshire-based Watford.
-Watford were the higher ranked team at the end of every season from 1997 until 2022.
-However, overall Luton still hold the superior record in the fixture between the two clubs; out of 120 competitive matches there have been 55 Luton victories and 38 for Watford, with 29 draws.
-The 2003 Football Fans Census showed that there was also animosity between Luton Town fans and those of west London club Queens Park Rangers.
-The fans also maintain a friendly relationship with Dutch side Go Ahead Eagles.

 The club produces an official match programme for home matches, entitled Our Town.
 A character known as Happy Harry, a smiling man wearing a straw boater, serves as the team's mascot and appears on the Kenilworth Road pitch before matches.
 In December 2014, after the seafront statue of Eric Morecambe in his birthplace Morecambe was restored, Luton and Morecambe F.C. jointly announced that the winners of future Luton–Morecambe fixtures would be awarded the "Eric Morecambe Trophy".